 This website is here for all the fans of, and those who worked at, the Columbia Pictures Ranch.
 I don't claim to be an authority on the subject, but I hope to share my many years of research and gathered information with all those visiting the website, who like me, are interested in the Ranch.
 The Real Estate market in the Los Angeles and Burbank area has driven the movie studios to tear down and sell off these pieces of what should be considered Historical Landmarks.
 My hope is that sites like this will help preserve the History of these icons for our future generations of Hollywood Magic buffs.

-Throughout the site you will find numerous rare pictures that I have stumbled upon in the process of my research, and hope to add more as I find them.
+Throughout the site you will find numerous rare pictures, either by me, shared with me, from my collection or ones I have stumbled upon in the process of my research, and hope to add more as I find them.
 Also please note that there is a Facebook Page that you can visit and perhaps share stories of your knowledge, experience or memories of the Ranch.
-My hope is that it will build to a small community of people that would like to be involved in preserving the Ranch's history before it slips away another generation.
+My hope is that it will build a small community of people that would like to be involved in preserving the Ranch's history before it slips away another generation.

-Do note that this website is a labor of love/pet project and not in any way intended to gain or make profit.
+Note that this website and FB page are NOT affiliated with Warner Bros.
+Studios.
+This website is a labor of love/pet project and not in any way intended to gain or make profit.
 It is solely here for preservation of the historic value.